pbv/codex/doc/USER-GUIDE.md

 `title`

-:      Specifies the title for exercise links; if this is missing, the title is the first header in the document.
+:      Specifies the exercise title (used for hypertext links); if this is missing, then the first header in the exercise description is used.

 `tester`